-The House, partly used as offices, provides a unique setting where events can be held in the historic setting of the eight State Rooms.
+The House, partly used as offices, provides a unique setting where events and weddings can be held in the historic setting of the eight State Rooms.

 The accurate restoration is complimented by a magnificent collection of paintings and furniture, specially assembled for the House, including five major Benjamin West paintings graciously lent by Her Majesty The Queen.

-The House is open to the public for viewing on Sundays and private access tours may also be arranged by appointment (except January and August).
+The House and garden is open to the public for viewing on Sundays and private access tours may also be arranged by appointment (except August).